mrashco/mrash.co/content/post/2024/cyberlens.md

 With a quick look at WhatRuns and Wappalyzer, seems like an Apache Server running a basic html/css template on Bootstrap.

+Also it's on a Windows Server, good to know for later.

 ![Wappalyzer](https://i.imgur.com/1iT4X3m.png)

 Nothing too interesting until scrolling down and seeing a form.

 ![CyberLens Website Form](https://i.imgur.com/9ZHgSAR.png)

-And with a quick view-source, we've got an interesting end-point to look at.
+And with a quick view-source, we've got an interesting end-point.

 ![Web Form Showing Port 61777](https://i.imgur.com/0DFddsE.png)

-Since the web form is fetching via 'http', perhaps we can see something via the browser?
+Since the web form is fetching via 'http', perhaps we can see via the browser?

 ![Apache Tika](https://i.imgur.com/hqOId3k.png)

-Ah, some sort of Apache service, with a version number.
+Ah, an Apache service with a version number.
 Interesting.

 So, from searching **Apache Tika** it's a **toolkit (that) detects and extracts metadata** from file types like PDFs etc.

-I guess this feeds into the CyberLens description from earlier.
+This feeds into the CyberLens description from earlier.

 And from searching **Apache Tika 1.17 Exploit** we've got our *in*.